trevorgrayson/activeworkaround/README.md

 ## And another Object that bares an association to it

     class User < ActiveRecord::Base
-      extend SilverSpoon::Concern
+      extend SilverSpoon::ActiveConcern

-      #changing this
-      has_many_remote :comments
-      belongs_to_remote :organization
+      has_many :bank_accounts
     end

 ## Now make calls a la ActiveRecord Association

     user = User.new

-    user.comments
+    user.bank_accounts

 The referencing class does not have to be an ActiveRecord object.
 It simply needs to respond to a `find` method as you would expect.
 Having an `@id` or `to_params` would be useful as well in most cases.
+It would also be nice if there was a `save` method, if you're going to be doing something like that.

 The `find` method may receive the id from the referring object to associate the two.